MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/invoice-schedules-contract-line-sales.md

     - **Milestone Amount** is calculated by dividing the contract amount on the project-based contract line by the number of milestones as dictated by the frequency, billing start, and requested delivery dates.
     - If the contract line has a value in the **Estimated Tax Amount** field, this field is also apportioned to each milestone equally when generating periodic milestones.

 Billing milestones should equal the contracted value of the project-based contract line.
-If they are not equal, an error occurs.
+If they aren't equal, an error occurs.
 You can fix that error by verifying that the billing milestones total the contracted value of the line by either creating, editing, or deleting milestones.
 After the changes are made, refresh the page.

 ### Manually create milestones

-Fixed price milestones can be generated manually when they are not periodically split.
+Fixed price milestones can be generated manually when they aren't periodically split.
 To create a milestone manually, complete the following steps.

 1. Open the fixed price contract line on which you want to create a milestone.
 2. On the **Invoice Schedule** tab, on the subgrid, select **+ Create new Contract line milestone**.